 - If your temperature exceeds 101.5° F or if the incision begins to separate or show signs of infection, such as redness, swelling, pain, or drainage.

-- Go to the nearest emergency room if you experience a large swelling or sudden pain at the puncture site, or loss of sensation, numbness or swelling of the leg.
+- Go to an emergency room if you have a large swelling or sudden pain at the puncture site, or loss of sensation, numbness or swelling of the leg.

 What are the risks?